AJ1701/install-ansible-raspberry-pi-centos/README.md

 Notes
 -------
 * Please do not forget to 'chmod +x installAnsibleRaspberryPiCentOS.sh'!
+* The script MUST be ran with root privileges!
 * The install might take a while depending on your hardware!

 License